-The British Services PMI (purchasing managers’ index) is an important leading indicator which focuses on the services sector of the economy.
-The PMI comes out at the beginning of each month, providing analysts with an early snapshot of the UK Services sector.
-A reading that is higher than the forecast is bullish for the pound.
+The British Services PMI (purchasing managers’ index) is an important leading indicator which focuses on the services industry.
+As the PMI comes out at the beginning of each month, analysts and traders look closely at the index for any hint of a market trend.

 Here are all the details and 5 possible outcome for GBP/USD.

-The PMI is based on a comprehensive survey of purchasing managers in the service sector, who are interviewed about their activity level and current expectations as to how the economy will perform.
-A reading above the 50-point level indicates that the service sector is growing, while a figure below 50 signifies contraction.
+The PMI is based on a comprehensive survey of purchasing managers in the British services sector, who are interviewed about their activity level and current expectations as to how the economy will perform.
+A reading above 50 indicates that the service sector is growing, while a figure below 50 signifies contraction.

 Sentiment and technical levels

-- Above expectations: 55.1 to 58.0: An unexpected higher reading can send the pair above one resistance line.
+- Above expectations: 52.8 to 53.5: An unexpected higher reading can send the pair well above one resistance line.

-- Below expectations: 45.0 to 47.9: A weak reading would create pressure on the pound and one support level could be broken.
+- Below expectations: 50.4 to 51.1: A smaller than forecast gain would create pressure on the pound and one support level could be broken.

 - Well below expectations: Below 50.4 points: A reading close to or below the critical 50 level cannot be ruled out in the current economic climate.
 In this case, GBP/USD could drop below two or more support lines.